 Jocelyn Edens is the Kress Curatorial Fellow at Hampshire College.
 Recent curatorial projects include "In each hand I keep each of my eyes," a series of encounters between Manuel Álvarez Bravo and contemporary video artists to reconfigure discourses on rural space, indigeneity, and heritage; "Codes for Conduct," an exhibition co-curated with Lindsey Berfond at NURTUREart that staged controlled and unrehearsed interactions between the body and digital tools, and "The Development," an exhibition and mobile app that propose an infrastructure for adaptive and local models of creative economies in New York’s Hudson Valley.
 She is currently researching Citizens United v FEC and the tools, structures, and actions available to the cultural sphere because of this Supreme Court decision.
 From 2010-2012, she was the curator of education at the Coleman Center for the Arts, a contemporary art organization in rural Alabama that commissions public projects in partnership with visiting artists and area residents.
-She received her B.A. from Hampshire College and M.A. from the Center for Curatorial Studies at Bard College.
+Jocelyn received her B.A. from Hampshire College and M.A. from the Center for Curatorial Studies at Bard College.